streamdata-gallery-organizations/netatmo/_listings/netatmo/openapi.md

   /setpersonsaway:
     get:
       summary: Get Setpersonsaway
-      description: "Sets a person as 'Away' or the Home as 'Empty'.
-The event will be added to the user\u2019s timeline."
+      description: Sets a person as 'Away' or the Home as 'Empty'.
+The event will be added to the user???s timeline.
       operationId: setpersonsaway
       x-api-path-slug: setpersonsaway-get
       parameters: